-- There is a satisfaction threshold - An income threshold after which happiness does not increase further - Wolbring et al. (2013) report that this threshold is at about 800 EUR monthly equivalence income.
-According to our results it is at about 40 Tsd. gross annual HHincome - This result explains the "Easterlin paradoxon" - Despite GDP increases in the last decades, average happiness in Western Countries did not increase
+- There is a satisfaction threshold at about 40,000 EUR - This result explains the "Easterlin paradoxon" - Despite GDP increases in the last decades, average happiness in Western Countries did not increase

 Interpreting Interaction Effects

 - Effect heterogeneity on a group level can be modeled by allowing for an interaction treatment × group - Whereas time-constant group effects are not identified in a within estimation, interactions are identified - The result tells us, whether the treatment (X) effect differs between groups (G: {0,1}).
 Note that the main effect of G is not identified! - Standard interaction parametrization (adding a product term)